Alpine-DAV/ascent/src/docs/sphinx/developer_docs/Flow_Filter.rst

 Using the Registry (state)
 --------------------------
-Filter are created and destroyed every time the graph is executed.
+Filters are created and destroyed every time the graph is executed.
 Filters might want to keep state associated with a particular execution of the filter.
 A conduit node is a convnient container for arbitrary data, but there is no restriction on the type of data that can go inside the registry.